Sovereignty Is Of The Individual

 —but

-humans have duties to treat them humanely.
+humans have an interest to treat them humanely.

 This is not a contradiction.